Your Boston Car Accident: The Basics

 It's important to follow the steps listed in FindLaw's article After a Car Accident: First Steps even if you're uninsured.
 The more documentation you have of the accident, the better your position moving forward.

 First, try to negotiate with the other parties involved.
 This is where documentation of the accident, statements from witnesses, medical records, and other evidence are important.
 If another party admitted fault in the accident, ask them to put their statement in writing and sign it.
 Someone who is clearly at fault may offer to pay for some of the damage you've incurred out of pocket.

 Since it's unlikely that someone who is uninsured will be willing or able to pay for your expenses out of pocket, you may need to consider taking legal action against the party at fault in your accident.
 There are many personal injury attorneys in Boston who are willing to take your car accident case on a contingency basis, especially if you have documentation and evidence that another party was more than 50% at fault for the accident.

 Now that you know the basics of your Boston car accident, check out FindLaw's section in Learn About the Law on Car Accidents for more information.

 We get it.
 You have a lot on your plate, including calls with the insurance company and trips to the body shop to fix the damage.
-But if you have been injured or believe your needs are not being met after getting in an accident, you may need to work with an attorney.
-Get started by having a Boston accident and injury attorney evaluate your situation at no charge.
+But if you've been injured or believe your needs weren't being met after getting in an accident, you may need to work with an attorney.
+Contact an experienced Massachusetts motor vehicle accident lawyer today.